 Plus, outdoor speakers often come with features such as handles or are small small enough to fit into a rucksack.
 That makes them a perfect choice for outdoor parties, trips to the beach or to your local park.

 Here is Trusted Reviews list of what we think are the the best outdoor speakers, ready to survive any mishap.
-Have a glance at our shortlist below for a quick look, and then decamp down the page for summaries and links to our in-depth reviews.

 1. Ultimate Ears Wonderboom 2